hyperledger/fabric/docs/source/private-data-arch.rst

 it is not possible to set the additional collection properties.
-Specifically, ``memberOnlyRead`` and ``memberOnlyWrite`` are not available, meaning that access control for clients reading data from or writing data to an implicit private data collection must be encoded in the chaincode on the organization's peer.
+Specifically, ``memberOnlyRead`` and ``memberOnlyWrite`` are not available, meaning that access control for clients reading data from or writing data to an implicit private data collection must be encoded in the `chaincode logic <chaincode4ade.html#chaincode-access-control>`_ on the organization's peer.
 Furthermore, ``blockToLive`` is not available, meaning that private data is never automatically purged.

 The properties ``requiredPeerCount`` and ``maxPeerCount`` can however be set in the peer's core.yaml